DNXLabs/docs.dnx.one/docs/foundation/5-configure-openvpn.md

 ## Create a new user certificate.

  Log into AWS Console.
-1. Switch to Shared Account
+1. Switch to the Account that you want to create a new User For example: If you want to create a new user in the nonprod account, Switch to Nonprod Account.
 2. Choose your region
 3. Go to Services → Systems Manager → Parameter Store

 ![OpenVPN01](/assets/images/OpenVPN_01.png)

-## Click on --> /openvpn-shared-services/USERS → Edit
+## Click on --> /openvpn-<Account>/USERS → Edit

 ![OpenVPN01](/assets/images/OpenVPN_02.png)